ocpu/question-deno/Readme.md

 Controls:

 - `Ctrl+c` will have the question canceled and return `undefined`.
 - `Ctrl+d` will exit the whole script no questions asked with a `Deno.exit()`.
+- `Ctrl+a` will select/deselect all options.
 - `Up` arrow will move the selected item up once if able.
 - `Down` arrow will move the selected item down once if able.
+- `Home` will move the selected item up to the start if able.
+- `End` will move the selected item down to the end if able.
+- `PageUp` will move the selected item up by the actual list window size if able.
+- `PageDown` will move the selected item down by the actual list window size if able.
 - `Space` will mark/unmark the selected item.
 - `Enter` will return all marked items in a list.